 With WP Fastest Cache

-With WPFC, the speed increased further, which is great in today’s standards.
-During multiple tests, the load times stayed in the range of 0.7s to 1s.
+With WPFC, the speed increased further.
+0.7s fully-loaded time is great by today’s standards.
+I ran multiple tests, and the load times stayed in the range of 0.7s to 1s.

 The WPFC gives you a few more optimization features which WPSC does not.
 These include: